LostByteSoft/ConvertAACtoAC3/README.md

 I consider myself as a new in linux bash and if you're not happy make it yourself. :)

+How to name a video file name ?
+THis is a simple way.

     Movie.Title.year.{Source.VideoCompression.AudioCompression}.ext
     Movie.Title.year.{Source.VideoCompression.AudioCompression}.language.srt